Towards Active Synthetic Data Generation for Finetuning Language Models: Experiments

-We consider a variety of selection algorithms to understand which are most sample efficient.
+This paper considers a variety of selection algorithms.
 Prior work has shown that prioritizing ``hard'' samples accelerates learning (\Cref{sec:related_work_value}), which we also find to be the case for iterative synthetic data generation (\Cref{sec:ablations}).
 This approach prioritizes high-uncertainty data, measured as the model's loss on greedily decoded student generations, which we denote as ``loss (high)'' throughout this section.
 We also consider a low-reward selection algorithm (``rwd (low)''), also using the student's own predictions, which scores generations using an external model.
 We use a \skywork{} reward model which is the highest scoring $8$b model on RewardBench~\citep{lambert2024rewardbench} at the time of writing.

-We use Lion~\citep{jiang2023lion} as a baseline, which compares the student and teacher answer \llmasajudge{} scores to categorize a data point as either hard or easy.
-All seed data are assigned into either an easy or a hard set before sampling equally from both.
+We use Lion~\citep{jiang2023lion} as a baseline, which compares the student and teacher answer \llmasajudge{} scores to classify each data point as either an easy or a hard before sampling equally from both sets.
 For completeness, we also consider a baseline that only samples from the hard set, denoted as \llmasajudge{} (hard)~\citep{jazbec2024efficient}.
 We use the same prompts for \llmasajudge{} scoring as~\citet{jiang2023lion}.\looseness=-1

 We further consider prioritizing data with incorrect student answers, $s_i = \1\{\hat{y}_i \neq y\}$ as a proxy for prioritizing hard samples~\citep{lee2024llm2llm}.
-In a similar spirit to Lion, we can instead sample evenly from correct and incorrect pools to maintain diversity in the synthetic data used for generation~\citep{liu2024evolving}.
-Since correct and incorrect scoring requires a verifier and ground-truth answers, we do not compare them to other scoring methods which do not use label information and we place these supplementary results in~\Cref{sec:incorrect}.
+In a similar spirit to Lion, we can instead sample evenly from correct and incorrect pools to maintain diversity in the seed data~\citep{liu2024evolving}.
+Since correct and incorrect scoring requires a verifier and ground-truth answers, we do not compare them to other scoring methods that do not use label information and instead place these supplementary results in~\Cref{sec:incorrect}.